Laura Strong: Newfoundland and Labrador

-2010–2014

 At the 2010 Newfoundland and Labrador Scotties Tournament of Hearts, the Strong sisters were both looking to capture a sixth consecutive provincial title, but this was not to be.
 The Strong's would lose the final to Shelley Nichols.
 Cunningham and Goss would retire from competitive curling following the season.
 In 2011, the Strong's would add Cunningham's daughter Jenn Cunningham and Stephanie Korab to the team.
 At the 2011 Newfoundland and Labrador Scotties Tournament of Hearts Strong would again make the playoffs, but lost the semi-final to Nichols.

 At the 2012 Newfoundland and Labrador Scotties Tournament of Hearts Strong found success, finishing round robin in first place, and defeating Laura Phillips in the final.
 At the 2012 Scotties Tournament of Hearts, the team would have a disappointing run, finishing 4-7 in round robin play.

-In 2012, Cunningham was replaced by Erica Trickett on the team.
+The following season, Cunningham was replaced by Erica Trickett on the team.
 The team played in just one World Curling Tour event in the season, the 2012 ROGERS Masters of Curling, where they lost in the quarter-final.
 The team lost in the final of the 2013 Newfoundland and Labrador Scotties Tournament of Hearts.
 Following the season, the front-end of the team was replaced with Jessica Cunningham and Kathryn Cooper.
 While the team did not play in any World Curling Tour events, they did win the 2014 Newfoundland and Labrador Scotties Tournament of Hearts.
 The team represented their province at the 2014 Scotties Tournament of Hearts in Montreal, where the team finished with a 4–7 record.

+Saskatchewan

 In 2014, Strong joined the Nancy Inglis rink, based out of Regina, Saskatchewan.
+Strong would compete in her first Saskatchewan Scotties Tournament of Hearts in 2016, playing third for Kim Schneider.
+There, they would finish winless, going 0–5 after the round robin.